NCEAS/metadig-engine/docs/operations-manual.md

 The production properties file is shown below:

 ```
-# Note that metadig-engine uses Apache Commons Configuration, so that variable substitution is supported (the value
-# of CN.token can be used to define other values).
 DataONE.authToken = not-set in config - see github ./k8s/k8s-secret-for-DataONE-token.txt.gpg
 CN.subjectId = CN=urn:node:CN,DC=dataone,DC=org
 CN.serviceUrl = https://cn.dataone.org/cn